-Copper Deficiency in Horses
+Copper for horses - Deficiency in Horses

 Copper is a component of several enzymes, it is regulated in the liver by storing or excreting it in the bile.
-Copper’s absorption into the gut can be influenced by other minerals such as Zinc and Iron, causing difficulty in gauging how much copper is actually utilized by the body every day, it is said that the horse uses somewhere between 50-60mg per day.
-Some signs that a horse may be deficient in Copper are decolouration of coat, frizzy mane and tail ends, weak hooves and worms.
+Copper’s absorption into the gut can be influenced by other minerals such as Zinc and Iron, causing difficulty in gauging how much copper is actually utilized by the body every day.
+It is said that the horse uses somewhere between 50-60 mg per day.

 Causes such as excess iron in horses can lead to deficiencies in zinc and copper.
-Copper deficiency can cause serious horse health problems and this may lead to weakness of tendons and ligaments, foot, skin and joint cartilage problems.
-Also, the presence of a copper deficiency, can lead to anemia in horses.
+Copper deficiency can cause serious horse health problems and this may lead to weakness of tendons and ligaments, foot, skin, and joint cartilage problems.
+Also, the presence of a copper deficiency can lead to anemia in horses.

 Hoof problems can occur, as they are closely related to the coat.
 Hooves tend to be weaker, losing shoes and cracked hooves can be a common occurrence.
 The splitting or cracked hooves can leave the horse more susceptible to contracting white line disease by opportunistic bacteria and thus affect the overall horse's health.

 Foals and other growing horses need sufficient amounts of calcium, phosphorus, zinc, and copper, along with other nutrients, in order to form strong, healthy bones and joints.

-Copper deficiency can occur due to lack of copper in the soil, which means the horse is not receiving adequate amounts from the roughage in their diet.
+Copper deficiency can occur due to a lack of copper in the soil, which means the horse is not receiving adequate amounts from the roughage in their diet.
 A soil test is a good indication of whether or not the soil is lacking in copper.

 If you have any horse health questions on copper or on horse health products in general, please feel free to use “Ask our Vet” at the bottom of our website.
 We will be happy to answer any questions you may have.